How theblackzone.net is maintained

 - Finally switched to the famous Wordpress.

-- And to Habari, which I used for the longest period of time so far.
+- And to Habari (site offline), which I used for the longest period of time so far.

 So, the first option I was looking at were some of the plenty so-called static site generators.
 These tools take some form of textual input (mainly Markdown texts) and convert them to static HTML pages.
-But after having tried a couple of them, it became clear that they were not my cup of tea and I decided to go another way.
+But after having tried a couple of them, I felt that they were not my cup of tea and decided to create something myself.

-My current solution based on m4 macro processing is a different approach.
-Instead of creating a source file in some format (Markdown) and convert it to HTML, it uses HTML pages that contain macros, which are expanded to HTML code by the macro processor.
+The next iteration had been a different approach: Instead of creating a source file in some format (Markdown in the former case) and convert it to HTML, I used HTML pages that contain “macros”, which expanded to HTML code by using the m4 macro processor.

 _HEADER_ <h1>_TITLE_</h1> <p>Here is some text in HTML format.</p> _FOOTER_